-Apache Storm.
-Storm is a distributed stream processing engine designed to process large amounts of streaming data in a scalable and efficient way.
+Apache Storm: Storm is a distributed stream processing engine designed to process large amounts of streaming data in a scalable and efficient way.
 Data processing applications are written as Storm topologies.
 A topology defines a DAG structure for processing the streaming data coming from the devices as an unbounded stream of tuples.
-The DAG consists of a set of spouts and bolts written to process the data.
+The DAG consists of a set of Spouts and Bolts written to process the data.
 The tuples of the stream flow through the nodes (spouts and bolts) of the DAG.
 Spouts and bolts are primarily written in Java but other programming languages like Python and Ruby are permitted.
-Data enters a topology through spouts and the processing happens in bolts.
+Data enters a topology through Spouts and the processing happens in Bolts.
 The components in the DAG are connected to each other using stream (tuple) groupings.
-Pub-sub is a common pattern for ingesting data into a Storm topology.
+Pubsub is a common pattern for ingesting data into a Storm topology.
 A bolt can consume the connected input streams, do some processing on the tuples, and generate and emit new tuples to the output streams.
-Usually, the last bolts in the topology DAG write the results to a DB or send the results to remote nodes using pub-sub messaging.
+Usually the last bolts in the topology DAG write the results to a DB or send the results to remote nodes using pub-sub messaging.
 The spouts and bolts of a topology can be run in parallel in different computation nodes.

-To ease the development of Storm topologies in our platform, we allow the external communication points of a Storm topology to be defined in a configuration file.
-Below is one such example configuration.
+To ease the development of Storm topologies in our platform we allow the external communication points of a Storm Topology to be defined in a configuration file.
+Figure 3 is one such example.
 The topology has two external communication channels.
 A "kinect_receive" spout gets the input data from devices and a "count_send" bolt sends output information back to the devices.
 We can use the above configuration to build the outer layer of a topology automatically.
 The algorithm has to be written by the application developer.

 '''

 zk.servers: ["server1:2181"]

 zk.root: "/iot/sensors"

 topology.name: "wordcount"

 spouts:

-kinect_receive:
+kinect receive:

 broker: "rabbitmq"

 driver: "turtle"

 channel: "kinect"

-fields: ["frame", "driverID",
+fields: ["frame", "driverID", "time"]

+bolts:

+count send:

+broker: "rabbitmq"

+driver: "turtle"

+channel: "control"

-"time"]
+fields: ["control", "driverID", "time"]

 '''